Fans would happily put us on the spot if it led to Euro 2020 glory, says Kane

 By PA Staff

-Harry Kane believes England supporters would be happy to see the Three Lions win every game on penalties if it led to Euro 2020 glory.
+Harry Kane believes England supporters would be happy to see the Three Lions win every game on penalties if it led to Euro 2020 glory, as he called on his team-mates to “break the mould” against Germany.

-There has been plenty of negative discussion surrounding England’s group-stage displays, despite the fact they progressed with two wins and a draw to set up a round of 16 clash against Germany.
+There has been plenty of negative discussion surrounding England’s group-stage displays, despite the fact they progressed with two wins and a draw to set up Tuesday’s round of 16 clash against Germany.

 Kane has yet to find the back of the net, with Raheem Sterling scoring the only two goals England managed in Group D.

-There have been much more entertaining teams so far at the Euros, with Spain’s 5-3 extra-time win over Croatia on Monday evening a highlight.
+There have been more entertaining teams so far at the Euros, with Spain’s 5-3 extra-time win over Croatia on Monday evening among the highlights.

 But Kane feels there would be no complaints if England went the whole way to the Wembley final on July with a string of pragmatic performances.

-“I think the bottom line is I don’t think there’ll be any England fan disappointed if we end up winning every game 1-0 or winning every game on penalties without scoring another goal and we ended up lifting the trophy in a couple of weeks,” he said.
+“I don’t think there’ll be any England fan disappointed if we end up winning every game 1-0 or winning every game on penalties without scoring another goal and we ended up lifting the trophy in a couple of weeks,” he said.

-“So the bottom line is we want to win games, of course, we’d love to play amazing football and then win every game scoring three or four goals but we know that’s not always the case.
+“We want to win games, of course, we’d love to play amazing football and then win every game scoring three or four goals – but we know that’s not always (going to be) the case.

 “It’s been great that we’ve kept three clean sheets, that’s great for the whole team in general, to have that going forward because we’re going to need to continue that if we want to go all the way.